 Is the Taylor Highway remote?

-The drive is rather remote and tere is very little traffic.
+The drive is rather remote and there is very little traffic.
 Keep in mind that there are very limited services or facilities available along the road.
 Travelers should fill their gas tanks and use dump stations before traveling the highway.
-The drive is mostly gravel with several steep, narrow grades and long distances between services.
+Services are limited essentially to Tok, Chicken and Eagle.